 Ah Dai is a hawker stall in a typical Malaysian food court.

-Their specialty is the curry mee.
-But they also serve a hearty asam laksa (with sardines)!
+Their specialty is the very affordable curry mee.
+But they also serve a hearty assam laksa (with sardines)!
+It can be full of customers on weekends!

 2. Kuih Teo Chew 十八丁家乡菜粿